-Students will develop their skills and knowledge of scientific methodology, critical thinking, science reading, and science communication.
+In this course, students will develop their skills and knowledge of scientific methodology, critical thinking, science reading, and science communication.
 This course specifically helps students to improve their science literacy and presentation skills.
-Prerequisites for Biology majors: BIO210, BIO220.
-Prerequisites for Kinesiology majors: BIO234 and BIO244.
-(Fall and Spring)
+Prerequisites for biology majors: BIO210, BIO220.
+Prerequisites for kinesiology majors: BIO234 and BIO244.
+(Fall, Spring)